hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 cfe-selfsigned-tls   True    cfe-tls-key-pair   23s
 ```

 T﻿he K8s secret *cfe-tls-key-pair* will be created automatically in the same namespace as part of certificate deployment.
-Type below command to check it:
+Type the command shown below to check it:

 ```shell
 $ kubectl get secrets -n cfe-apps cfe-tls-key-pair